wp-plugins/skedmaker-online-scheduling/readme.txt

 8. The admin view of your calendar will now reflect the Custom Day you have applied by showing a logo on those days.
 9. To remove a custom day, select "Remove Custom Day" at the top of the appointments list on the Admin Home page.

+= How do I block off a series of days without affecting the rest of my schedule? =
+1. From the Administration Home page menu, click on "Blackout Dates".
+2. On the calendar, pick the day you want to start blocking appointments.
+3. Next, pick the day you want to blocking to end.
+4. Click the "Save Blackout Dates" button.
+5. Your calendar will now block appointments from being scheduled inside the range you selected.

 = How do I suggest a new feature to add to Skedmaker? = visit http://www.skedmaker.com and select "Contact" to send us your comments and suggestions.